oracle-livelabs/pts/ai-vector-search-fundamentals/3-exhaustive_search/exhaustive_search.md

 ### About Exhaustive Similarity Search

 An exhaustive similarity search looks at the distances, based on a given query vector, to all other vectors in a data set.
-In this type of search, all vectors are compared, and produces the most accurate results.
+This type of search produces the most accurate results as all vectors are compared.

 In this Lab we are going to be performing exhaustive similarity searches on a text column, and we will use the all-MiniLM-L12-v2 model.
 This is the same model we used in the Embedding Models lab to create the vector embeddings for the DESCRIPTION column in the PARKS table.